Volunteer

 The minimum age to volunteer at the GVFB is 15 years old.
 Please note there are different age restrictions depending on the role.

-Corporate volunteers are not required to complete Criminal Record Checks.
+Corporate volunteers are not required to complete Criminal Record Checks.Β

 If you receive a fingerprints request letter, you will need to make an appointment at your local RCMP detachment.
 The letter means the BC Ministry requires confirmation of your identity as there could be someone with a similar name and/or date of birth who is flagged in their system.
 We will reimburse the cost associated with obtaining fingerprints.
-Please send us an email with the receipt to [email protected] to receive your reimbursement.
+Please send us an email with the receipt to volunteer@foodbank.bc.ca to receive your reimbursement.

 We will only accept group applications that have a minimum of 4 volunteers.
 Maximum group capacities are dependent on the type of opportunity and location.
+Please refer to the Group Volunteer page regarding maximum group capacities, which are dependent on the type of role and location.

 Unfortunately, we are not able to accommodate these requests.

-The health and safety of our staff, volunteers, clients, and community partners are very important to us.
-To prevent the spread of communicable disease, we ask volunteers to cancel their shifts when experiencing illness.
+*To prevent the spread of communicable disease, we ask volunteers to cancel their shifts when experiencing illness.

-Volunteers are not insured by WorkSafeBC should an injury occur at one of our volunteer sites.
+*Volunteers are NOT insured by WorkSafeBC should an injury occur at one of our volunteer sites.

 We do not provide:

-• verbal references,
+• verbal references

-• reference letters to anyone who has not volunteered at the GVFB for 12 months or longer.
+• reference letters to anyone who has not volunteered at the GVFB for 12 months or longer

 GVFB Warehouse, Burnaby Distribution and Head Office are located at 8345 Winston Street, Burnaby.